 The Water Production Division staff works around the clock to maintain the high quality and safety of Aurora's award-winning tap water.
 The U.S. Environmental Protection Agency (EPA) prescribes regulations which limit the amount of certain contaminants in water provided by public water supply systems.
 Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.
 To confirm that your tap water meets EPA regulations, we regularly submit water samples for laboratory analysis.
-This report summarizes contaminants found in testing during 2012.
-The City of Aurora water system was 100% compliant with all chemical and bacteriological contaminant limits.
+This report summarizes contaminants found in testing during 2013.
+No drinking water quality violations were recorded during 2013 for the City of Aurora.
+All monitoring and reporting requirements were also met.